-Scrappy Mechanic: Katey's need for Zombrex forces players to drop whatever they're doing and search frantically for Zombrex (or smash slot machines to buy some from a looter) and run to the safehouse, praying the time doesn't run down, to administer it themselves.
+Katey's need for Zombrex forces players to drop whatever they're doing and search frantically for Zombrex (or smash slot machines to buy some from a looter) and run to the safehouse, praying the time doesn't run down, to administer it themselves.
 Getting there too early will force Chuck to wait, despite the fact he could easily hand it off to Stacey or the pharmacist - the very first one he rescues, and a paramedic - to inject it themselves while he's gone.
-Rather justified, having seen some of the lunacy the relatively sane survivors are capable of, it's not very likely that Chuck is willing to trust anyone else to actually give his daughter her dosage, or at least do it properly.

 Certain Survivors later into the campaign with start twisting some nipples uncomfortably.
 At the start, it's easy to do, no problem.
 Later on, some will require something before they follow you.
 Again, at first, these are reasonable, such as giving a guy a gun to defend himself or to feed a guy something to "get his strength back".
 Later on, the requests get arbitrary and stupid.
 Three survivors won't leave until you beat them at poker with high dollar amounts, which wouldn't be so bad if you weren't constantly on the clock.
 As a result, your time is severely wasted trying to save some people.

-Special Effects Failure: The programmers' unwillingless to spend time and resources to create dismembered or otherwise damaged models for still-living characters has a tendency to stick out during cutscenes, where they're implied to be shot in the head or torn in half from the waist but it's never shown, especially when it's contrasted with the degreeofviolencethe zombiesgo through.
+The game's unwillingness to show dismembered or otherwise damaged models for still-living characters has a tendency to stick out during cutscenes, where they're implied to be shot in the head or torn in half from the waist but it's never shown, especially when it's contrasted with the degree of violence the zombies go through.

 Snowflake has that incredibly annoying grapple attack.